 Families in Sacramento have the same question as families across the country: How can I keep my aging family member safe yet active amidst the COVID-19 pandemic?
-Luckily, Sacramento offers many virtual activities or over-the-phone resources.
-Below, we share some Sacramento activities that a qualified caregiver referred by 1+1 Cares can help your loved one stay safe and engaged.
+Luckily, Sacramento offers many virtual activities for seniors or over-the-phone resources.
+Below, we share some Sacramento activities for seniors that a qualified caregiver referred by 1+1 Cares can help your loved one stay safe and engaged.

 How do we know these things?
 Because we’re the experts in caregivers for Sacramento seniors!
 When you contact 1+1 Cares in Sacramento, California, we provide recommendations for the best in-home caregiver services for your aging loved one.
 We connect you with the best local caregivers right here in your community who can meet your unique needs.
 Every caregiver we refer meets our high standards.
 And every caregiver has the skills and experience to care for your senior family members.
 1+1 Cares about you.

 While much remains unknown about COVID-19, we do know one thing.
 Older adults and people with serious chronic medical conditions are at a higher risk of getting sick.
 For other timely information, the City of Sacramento has a Sacramento COVID Relief resource that may be helpful.
 There’s also a Sacramento County Public Health COVID-19 Case Dashboard.
 The dashboard has up-to-date information on testing, hospitalizations, and cases by Zipcode.
 In addition, Sacramento County will hold an online Public Health Forum on COVID-19 on December 17 on Zoom (register here).